Tecnoglass: Growth, Value, Dividends... Where Do I Sign Up?

 Conclusion

 Tecnoglass has formed a sturdy foundation for continued growth.
-I love its vertically integrated model, overseas expansion, and sound management.
+I love its vertically-integrated model, overseas expansion, and sound management.
 Although the stock has suffered of late, the company offers value and a rewarding dividend in a market where those two things are hard to find together.
 In my opinion, Tecnoglass is an under the radar opportunity that should be jumped on.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in TGLS over the next 72 hours.